mgesteban/comparing_classifiers/README.md

-# 🧠 Comparing Classifiers for Bank Marketing Campaigns
+#Comparing Classifiers for Bank Marketing Campaigns
 **An Application of the CRISP-DM Methodology**

-## 📘 Project Overview
+##Project Overview
 This project applies **data mining and machine learning techniques** to the **Bank Marketing dataset** from a Portuguese bank, following the **CRISP-DM (Cross-Industry Standard Process for Data Mining)** methodology.

 The goal is to **predict whether a client will subscribe to a long-term bank deposit** (“yes” or “no”) based on demographic, financial, and campaign-related data.